29th July 2021

 How well the double glazing lasted

 Our customer score for each company allows you to easily compare each brand.
 And our star ratings give you even more insight into the customers' experiences on a variety of different aspects.

 These additional ratings help you to see which aspects the companies are clearly struggling on, and where they stand out from the crowd.

 As well as customer scores and ratings, we've also collated comments from Safestyle customers.
-This means you can get a true idea of what people are saying about the company. or will reveal what customers really think of Safestyle.
+This means you can get a true idea of what people are saying about the company.

 This will also unlock: